28Riptide12/Admin-bot/readme.md

 - Read & Send Messages ~  If the bot isn't able to read messages or send messages, it doesn't respond to your requests.
 - Manage Channels ~ (required) This is needed so the bot is able to create / edit / delete channels.
-- Embed Links & Message Attachments ~ (required) Without the bot isn't able to send 9/10 messages.
+- Embed Links & Message Attachments ~ (required)
 - Add Reactions ~ (optional)
+- Manage Nicknames ~ (Required) This is required so the bot can change a users nickname

 **Starting the bot**